Get notified of page updates

 Removal of the ovaries and tubes during risk-reducing hysterectomy

-Experts recommend that people with mutations in these genes have a conversation with their surgeon about the benefits and risks of risk-reducing removal of their ovaries and (also known as salpingo-oophorectomy) after childbearing is complete and at the time of risk-reducing hysterectomy.
+People with mutations in these genes should have a conversation with their surgeon about the benefits and risks of risk-reducing removal of their ovaries and (also known as salpingo-oophorectomy) at the time of risk-reducing hysterectomy.

 Hysterectomy during risk-reducing salpingo-oophorectomy